Third Program of the CPSU: National discussion

-On July 30, 1961, the text of the draft Program was published in the Pravda and Izvestia newspapers so that the population could familiarize themselves with it and express suggestions and comments.
+On 30 July 1961 the text of the draft program was published in the Pravda and Izvestia newspapers so that the population could familiarize themselves with it and express suggestions and comments.
 Local party cells sent reports to the capital on the discussion of the draft party program.
 Newspapers and magazines were supposed to collect letters from the population that came to the editors and related to the draft program, and send them for processing and analysis to specially created working groups that summarized proposals on various topics, for example, on the ethnic issues.

-By September 15, 1961, 6 magazines and 20 newspapers received a total of 29,070 pieces of correspondence, of which 5,039 were published.
+By 15 September 1961, 6 magazines and 20 newspapers received a total of 29,070 pieces of correspondence, of which 5,039 were published.
 In total, almost 44 million people attended party conferences and worker meetings dedicated to the discussion of this document.
-Taking into account the letters to local newspapers, party organs, radio and television, the number of published pieces was 17,080 according to data cited by the historian Alexander Pyzhikov.
+Taking into account the letters to local newspapers, party organs, radio and television, the number of published pieces was 17,080 according to data cited by the historian Aleksandr Pyzhikov.
+"There were some interesting comments about the Programme" in these texts, writes historian Alexander Titov.
+"For example, there were numerous proposals for the abolition of private property and the end of special privileges for the top brass, such as chauffeured cars, dachas and special shops.
+The overall response was, however, what one could expect from such public exercise in the Soviet Union.
+The Party Programme was approved as it was presented by the draft committee, with only twenty amendments made to the Programme as the result of its discussion in the press and at the 22nd Party Congress, most of them editorial in nature."